 The Financial Aid Office administers federal and state aid programs, such as grants, scholarships, student loans, and federal work-study employment, that totaled nearly $40 million in 2019-2020.
 More than 89% of our students receive some type of financial aid.

 How Financial Aid Works:

-Apply (for free) for Federal Student Aid (FAFSA) is used to determine financial aid eligibility and is available in both English and Spanish (A link is provided at the top right of the home page to change the entire site to Spanish).
+Complete the Free Application for Federal Student Aid (FAFSA).
+The FAFSA is used to determine financial aid eligibility and is available in both English and Spanish (A link is provided at the top right of the home page to change the entire site to Spanish).
 The application deadline is April 1 each year.
 Using the IRS Data Retrieval Process to transfer your tax information to your FAFSA can significantly reduce the time it takes to complete the FAFSA process.

 - School Code for filing the FAFSA: 008815 University of Pittsburgh